 - Public postings of perpetrators and their crimes against Cuban citizens on the free and open worldwide web.

-the behavior of government officials in Cuba.
+behavior of government officials in Cuba.

 Violent National Repressors Identified

-Repressors Identified for Exportation
+Export Repressors Identified

 White Collar Repressors Identified